manthehunted/HospitalComp-Finance/README.md

 # Make Prediction
 Based on financial data, expected hospital performance can be predicted using module <code>Prediction.py</code>
-Expected performance is categorised in:
+Expected performance is categorized in:

 1. Better: better than national average
 2. Nominal: national average
 3. Worse: worse than national average

 # How to Use <code>Prediction.py</code>
+**Warning**: Please obtain API key from me to use the module.

+1. obtain API key
+2. edit Prediction.py as noted in the file.
-1. import Predition.py
+3. import Prediction.py
-2. intiate with Prediction( ) with the inputs listed in **Input to Predictor** (*Note*: the inputs must be in listed order).
-The default is all 0s.
+4. intiate with Prediction( ) with the inputs listed in **Input to Predictor**.
+The default values are all 0s.
-3. make a prediction via Prediction_instance.result().
+5. make a prediction via Prediction_instance.result( ).
-4. return predicted label and associated probabilities.
+6. return predicted label and associated probabilities.

 # Package Dependencies
 * > Python 2.7 (not tested with Python 3).